projectcalico/calico/felix/docs/config-params.md

 ### `DebugSimulateDataplaneHangAfter` (config file) / `debugSimulateDataplaneHangAfter` (YAML)

 Used to simulate a hang in the dataplane after the specified duration.
-This is useful in tests of the watchdog system only!.
+This is useful in tests of the watchdog system only!

 | Detail |   |
 | --- | --- |